ivanlari/StepTech/README.md

 # StepTech
-A program to analyse systems Transfer Functions and to tune a PID controller in a simple and intuitive way.
+A program to analyse systems transfer functions and to tune a PID controller in a simple and intuitive way.